pmean/build-website/text/16/05/github-standards.md

 The .gitignore file tells git that there are certain types of files that might exist on your local computer but which are not needed or wanted in the repository.
-This is important, because youÂ don't want a repository that is excessively cluttered.
+This is important, because you don't want a repository that is excessively cluttered.
 Here are the files that I put in .gitignore.